junxit/us-congress-bills-113/metadata.md

 - 2014-12-10 — On agreeing to the resolution Agreed to without objection. (text: CR H8998)
 - 2014-12-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H8998)
 - 2014-12-11 — Received in the Senate.
+- 2014-12-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S6903)
+- 2014-12-16 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S6903)
+- 2014-12-17 — Message on Senate action sent to the House.